Five ways to make a difference for God at school

 2. Thank your teachers and pray for them

 Occasionally ask your teachers how their lives are going, and keep track of when they share aspects of their struggles with you.
-Keep a list of their requests and choose a moment to pray for them.
+If they are open to it, keep a list of their requests and tell them you're going to pray for them.
 Follow up in the future to ask about the topic or situation happening in their life.
 Let’s not forget teachers are real people.
 They go through struggles, sickness and hurt just like we do, and prayer is powerful!

 3. Defend against cruelty with encouragement

 Fighting cruelty with cruelty is never a good idea.
 God just won’t have it.
 Seek out those who are bullied and intentionally build them up.
-Tell them who they are becoming and speak truth so loudly, insecurities are drowned in Christ’s love.
-Pray for bullies and invite the hurting to join you at lunch or in social activities.
+Tell them you care about them – and so does God.
+Speak the truth loudly and regularly to help counter the negative voices in their lives.
+Pray for bullies and invite the hurting to join you at lunch, in social activities, or at youth group.

 Athletic team try-outs, grades, and goals can leave us clothed with competition instead of compassion.
-Dances, dates, and smiles in the hall can leave us wooed by wordly acclaims rather than making our Saviour known in this world.
+Dances, dates, and smiles in the hall can leave us seeking wordly acclaim rather than making our Saviour known in this world.
 Be a light in your school.
-Enjoy the dances, work hard, and reach goals.
-Just make sure you’re looking vertically and not horizontal.
+Yes, enjoy the dances, work hard, and reach goals.
+But just make sure the things of this world don't become more important to you than the maker of the world.

 © Copyright 2018 Fervr | Terms of Service